Bandyer/Bandyer-Android-SDK/README.md

 - Calls Recording

 ## News
-- 2019-05-24: Bandyer-Android-SDK 1.1.16 has been released.
-Improved navigation experience with directional pad.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.1.16).
+- 2019-06-24: Bandyer-Android-SDK 1.2.1 has been released.
+Improved call and chat UI navigation.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.2.1).
-- 2019-05-16: Bandyer-Android-SDK 1.1.15 has been released.
-This release increases performance on some devices and to do so requires JAVA_8.
-For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.1.15).
+- 2019-06-20: Bandyer-Android-SDK 1.2.0 has been released.
+Added in-call screenshare capability.
+Improved call capabilities when calling from chat UI.
+Updated FileSharingNotificationListener for improved file sharing experience.
+For other changes read the [release notes](https://github.com/Bandyer/Bandyer-Android-SDK/releases/tag/v1.1.20)

 ## Documentation